EdwardsDamian/Project-4/readme.md

 ![image](planning/p4-whiteboard3.png)
 ![image](planning/p4-whiteboard1.png)
 ![image](planning/p4-whiteboard2.png)
 </details>

 ## Main Application Process & Related Details

-Your Pantry App (🍞yPa🥛) allows its users to manage and track perishable goods and other pantry foodstuffs.
+Your Pantry App (🍞yPa🥛) allows its users to manage and track perishable goods along with other pantry foodstuffs.
 Whether its in the dry goods cabinet, refrigerator or that bunker you've setup for the zombie apocalypse, yPa is your food storage tracking solution.

 After setting up a user profile (including a zip code), identifing your pantry / food storage locations; and, 'virtually' storing your items within a designated location(s), the app's backend makes AJAX request to a 3rd party HTTP web API.
 This returns a list of local Farmers Markets along with approximate distances (in miles) from the users zip code.

 Finding a suitable web API provider, proved a challenge to successfully completing this project.
 In making a selection that satisfied this project's rubric, the developer initially identified potentially suitable service providers based upon the level of documentation available.
 The concept of this pantry app was inspired by the 3rd party API services offered by a large grocery store chain operator -- the concept being the ability to show (get) locations based on a zip code, so users might replenish their pantry items.
 However, the requirements of that web API were eventualy deemed too onerous.

 As a 2nd alternative, the developer identified a nationwide, big-box retailer's open API offerings.
 While that option would have meet requirments, the providor temporarily halted issuance of new API keys until 6/30/19 (beyond this project's due date).
 After evaluating several other potential options, the developer settled upon the USDA's National Farmers Market Directory API.

 ## Features